Eton Bridge Partners Limited is committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses.

 Eton Bridge Partners Limited is committed to ensuring that its staff and any workers it supplies (directly or indirectly) are not subject to behaviour or threats that may amount to modern slavery, human trafficking, forced labour, and similar human rights abuses.

 Eton Bridge Partners Limited provides appropriate training and awareness information for its staff.
+In particular:

 Our leadership team receive detailed training in identifying and resolving concerns around modern slavery and human trafficking.